The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3: Totally real flat minimal surfaces

 \end{small} For $a+b\texttt{j}$ in \eqref{first}, we can put $w=\frac{a}{b}$ and up to $Sp(4)$ the forth component of \eqref{first} will be \begin{small}

-\end{small} From \eqref{first-mofang=1} it is easy to see that $|b|$ can be expressed by $r_2,r_5,\theta_1,\theta_2$ and $w$, so if the isotropy order of \eqref{first} is not less than $1$, then up to $Sp(4)$, $\varphi$ depends on five parameters, with four real and one complex.
+\end{small} From \eqref{first-mofang=1} it is easy to see that $|b|$ can be expressed by $r_2,r_5,\theta_1,\theta_2$ and $w$.
+If the isotropy order of \eqref{first} is at least $1$, then up to $Sp(4)$, $\varphi$ depends on five parameters, including four real and one complex.